domaindrivendev/Swashbuckle.AspNetCore/README.md

 	* [output] is the relative path where the Swagger JSON will be output to
 	* [startupassembly] is the relative path to your application's startup assembly
 	* [swaggerdoc] is the name of the swagger document you want to retrieve, as configured in your startup class

-_NOTE: At this point the tool will be added to the local manifest file and installed.
-Once the updated manifest file is present, the tool can be automatically installed on a fresh envrionment (e.g. a CI/CD runner) by running `dotnet tool restore`._

 ### Use the CLI Tool with a Custom Host Configuration